The GIST and RIST of Iterative Self-Training for Semi-Supervised Segmentation: Methods

 We define $S$ as the maximum number of refinement stages and $K$ as the maximum number of training iterations at a given stage.
 The number of possible paths in the search space ($2^S$) is exponential in the number of refinement stages.

-GIST works by finding the best stage of refinement by relying on the development set.\footnote{A development set is the set of additional images used for meta-parameter selection (see Section 4 paragraph 3).} Algorithm~\ref{alg:GIST} describes the GIST algorithm, which is a beam search strategy.
-In lines 4 and 5, we keep a list of candidates $\theta$, and the corresponding evaluation results, $R_{list}$, using the $\text{EVAL}$ function on the development set.
-These lists are updated in lines 16 and 17.
-In line 20, we sort $\theta^*_{list}$ in descending order based on $R_{list}$.
-In line 21, we keep the top G $\theta$ in the $\theta^*_{list}$. and assign it to $\theta_{list}$, where it will be used as the initial model for the next stage of refinement.
-In Line 8 to 11, we generate our pseudo-labels for $M$ unlabeled images.
-In Line 12 to 15, we finetune a segmentation model for $K$ iterations with learning rate $\lambda$.
+GIST works by finding the best stage of refinement by relying on the development set.
+Algorithm~\ref{alg:GIST} describes the GIST algorithm, which is a beam search strategy.
+In line 3, we keep a list of candidates $\theta$, and the corresponding evaluation results, $R_{list}$, using the $\text{EVAL}$ function on the development set.
+These lists are updated in lines 13 and 14.
+In line 17, we sort $\theta^*_{list}$ in descending order based on $R_{list}$.
+In line 18, we keep the top G $\theta$ in the $\theta^*_{list}$. and assign it to $\theta_{list}$, where it will be used as the initial model for the next stage of refinement.
+In Line 6 to 8, we generate our pseudo-labels for $M$ unlabeled images.
+In Line 9 to 12, we finetune a segmentation model for $K$ iterations with learning rate $\lambda$.
 Figure~\ref{fig:sel} shows a hypothetical $\alpha$ path selection scenario using GIST.

 One weakness of GIST is its smaller search space when compared to a random search (RIST).
 Bergstra et al.~\cite{bergstra2012random} show that in low dimensions, random search is an effective search strategy compared to a grid search.
 One can see that a greedy search is a subset of a grid search where we only explore the top performing branches.
 With a beam size of 1, the search space for a greedy search is $\log(S)$, and the search space for a random search is $2^S$.
 At first glance, RIST may seem counter-intuitive, but RIST's performance spread is relatively small ($\pm$0.93), and this spread can be reduced by eliminating obvious degenerate solutions and increasing search paths (see Sec.~\ref{sec:discussion} for details).
 Algorithm~\ref{alg:RIST} describes the RIST algorithm.
 In line 2, we randomly set $\alpha$ to either zero or one.
-Line 4 to 11 is similar to the GIST's algorithm (line 8 to line 15).
+Line 7 to 10 is similar to the GIST algorithm (line 9 to line 12).